-They offer many free templates for you to choose from and over a great variety of customization, although not as much as some of its other contemporaries, but still – it’s quite user-friendly and provides incredible on-page customer support, one of the best in the industry
+They offer many free templates for you to choose from and a great variety of customization.
+However, not as much as some of its other contemporaries, still – it’s quite user-friendly and provides incredible on-page customer support, one of the best in the industry.

 Whether you need eCommerce branding solutions or an online store builder – it provides everything.
 Shipping and payment solutions are also a huge part of the draw.
-Its user interface is quite intuitive and user-friendly, allowing you to set-up your online store quite easily.
+Its user interface is intuitive and user-friendly, allowing you to set up your online store quite easily.

-No wonder it’s one of the best eCommerce platforms in the USA (one of the biggest, if not the biggest, eCommerce-friendly country).
+No wonder it’s one of the best eCommerce platforms in the USA (one of the biggest, if not the biggest, eCommerce-friendly countries).